lanl/bueno/docs/source/index.rst

 bueno
 =====

-bueno is an extensible software framework that provides mechanisms to record and automate many arduous, error-prone benchmarking tasks: environmental discovery, environmental setup, program compilation, program execution, data storage, and analysis.
+bueno is a software framework for automated, reproducible benchmarking and analysis.

 .. toctree::
    :maxdepth: 2